curv3d/curv/docs/advanced/Tail_Call.rst

 ------------------------------
 The Shape Compiler does not support tail call optimization.
-This is because none of the current and future code generation targets support this (the list includes GLSL, C++, SPIR-V, WebAssembly).
+This is because none of the current and future code generation targets support this (the list includes GLSL, C++, WebGPU, WebAssembly).

-It is theoretically possible for the Shape Compiler to support tail call optimization for recursive calls (the case that matters most), but without target support, it is complex and difficult to do so in the general case.
+The Shape Compiler also doesn't support recursive function calls, because GLSL and WebGPU don't support this.
+Therefore, you can't use tail recursive loops in any function that will be compiled by the Shape Compiler.
+You must instead use imperative `for` and `while` loops.

+Can we do better than this in the future?
+Yes, but it's complicated.

+The first step is to support self-recursive tail calls, by converting them into `while` loops.
+Elm does this when compiling to Javascript.
+(Elm doesn't support mutually recursive tail call optimization, however.)

+On the GPU, `while` loops are often slower than `for` loops, especially loops of the form `for (i = k1; i < k2; i += k3)`, where `k1`, `k2` and `k3` are constants.
+This latter form of `for` loop is recognized as a special case by GPU shader compilers, which inline the loop if the number of iterations is small enough.

+So the second step is to optimize the `while` loops that we generate into `for` loops when that is feasible.
+Without this optimization, developers will still need to avoid self-tail-recursion in favour of imperative style loops.

+A possible third step is support general tail recursion for mutually recursive functions.
+This is pretty complex, and I don't know another language that attempts this.
-You could identify groups of functions that recursively call each other (a mutual recursion group), inline expand all of the functions of each group into a single uber-function.
+You would need to identify groups of functions that recursively call each other (a mutual recursion group),and inline expand all of the functions of each group into a single uber-function.
 Each uber-function has an outer ``while`` loop, and uses variables and a state machine to keep track of which function is currently executing within the uber-function.

-(There is a related technique, called a *trampoline*, but it requires function pointers, which are not supported by GLSL or SPIR-V.)
+This use of while loops and variables to simulate a state machine is slower than hand-written imperative code, especially on a GPU.
+So you want to optimize this code to get rid of the variables.
+This is possible, but quite complicated.

-The resulting code would be quite slow on a GPU, so you want to optimize the code and get rid of the variables.
-GLSL, SPIR-V and WebAssembly don't have goto statements, so you need to convert a control flow graph (CFG) into high level structured control statements (if, while, for) using an algorithm like Relooper or Stackifier.
+This is equivalent to converting a control flow graph (CFG) into high level structured control statements (if, while, for) using an algorithm like Relooper or Stackifier.
-Emscripten does something like this, but "The Relooper is the most complex module in Emscripten".
+Emscripten does this, but "The Relooper is the most complex module in Emscripten".

-It becomes easier if you restrict the problem to supporting self-recursive tail calls (no mutual recursion).
-For example, Elm supports self-recursive tail calls (when compiling to Javascript) by generating a ``while`` loop.
-Without optimization, this code will often be slower in GLSL than manually written ``for`` loops, but it would be a start.

-Until somebody implements this in Curv, you will need to implement your loops imperatively using ``for`` and ``while``, in Curv code that is compiled by the Shape Compiler.

 References
 ----------